wickljas/PES_Board/docs/markdown/ws3.md

     }
 ```

 14. In the **EMERGENCY** state, the machine needs to quickly return to the initial position and turn off.
 To achieve this, disable the motion planner, as it allows for the fastest possible movement.
-Subsequently, turn off the machine, simulating the effect of pressing the emergency button.
+Subsequently, turn "off" the machine, simulating the effect of pressing the emergency button.
 To reuse the mechatronic system, reset the machine using the **RESET** button logic `toggle_do_execute_main_fcn()`.

 ```
     case RobotState::EMERGENCY: {